Problem

 First, create a new file password_protection_overlay.dart

-anywhere in your project and start by adding a const
+and start by adding a const

-variable to store the password:
+variable that stores the password:

 const String _appPassword = 'flutterweb';